Albert William Stevens: Biography

 He was born on March 13, 1886, in Belfast, Maine.
 He graduated from the University of Maine in 1909 with a master's degree in electrical engineering.

 While flying over South America in 1930, Stevens took the first photograph of the Earth in a way that the horizon's curvature is visible.
 To photograph through haze, Stevens often employed infrared-sensitive film for long-distance aerial photography.

-Accompanied by Lieutenant Charles D. McAllister of the Army Air Corps, Stevens took the first photograph of the Moon's shadow projected onto the Earth during a solar eclipse in August, 1932.
+Accompanied by Lieutenant Charles D. McAllister of the Army Air Corps, Stevens took the first photograph of the Moon's shadow projected onto the Earth during a solar eclipse in August 1932.

 On July 29, 1934, Stevens and two other Army Air Corps officers, Major William Kepner and Captain Orvil Arson Anderson, ascended in a specially-constructed balloon and gondola named Explorer I over north-western Nebraska in an attempt to exceed the current altitude record for manned flight.
 However, nearing the current record height, the balloon envelope ruptured, sending the gondola plunging to earth.
-Fortunately, all three crew were able to eventually exit and parachute to earth before the gondola crashed into a farm field.
+All three crew were able to eventually exit and parachute to earth before the gondola crashed into a farm field.

 On November 11, 1935, Stevens, along with Captain Anderson, made a record balloon ascent from the "Stratobowl" (a natural depression) near Rapid City, South Dakota.
 There were 20,000 spectators, while millions of people listened to a live NBC radio broadcast.
 Their sealed gondola Explorer II floated to 72395 ft, nearly 14 mi, a world altitude record unequaled until 1946 and a balloon record unequaled until 1956.

 Stevens was twice awarded the Distinguished Flying Cross – one award for each of his two famous balloon flights.

 He died on March 26, 1949, in Redwood City, California.